Melted crayon art is one of our favorite kids’ art activities! Try it with a cookie sheet or a thrift-store warming tray!

 We’ve been big fans of melted crayon art forever.

-The nice thing about the warming tray is that it’s consistent, safe, and effective.
+If you don’t have access to a warming tray, that’s okay!
+The cookie sheet method works just fine.
+But the nice thing about the warming tray is that it’s consistent, safe, and effective.

 - No need to reheat the cookie sheet every few minutes.